Frequently Asked Questions

 What is the Foundation’s relationship to Philip Morris International (PMI)?

-The Foundation has a pledge agreement with PMI, stating that PMI is bound to provide the Foundation with funding for 12 years, as long as the Foundation continues to operate and spend money in line with its purpose, as attested to by the Foundation’s Board of Directors and independent external auditors hired by the board.
+The Foundation has a pledge agreement with PMI, stating that PMI is bound to provide the Foundation with funding for 12 years.
+As long as the Foundation continues to operate and spend money in line with its purpose, as attested to by the Foundation’s Board of Directors and independent external auditors hired by the board, the funding will continue.
 If for some reason the Foundation becomes inactive or changes its purpose, then PMI could withdraw from further funding.

 The pledge agreement also places no restrictions on the Foundation’s activities, including activities that may be critical of the tobacco industry.